T3hHappyEmo/D3VaultBugFix/README.md

 !!!
 USE AT YOUR OWN DISCRETION AND MAKE AN ADDITIONAL COPY OF YOUR SAVE FILE AS A BACKUP !!!
 !!!
 THIS HAS ONLY BEEN PERSONALLY VERIFIED ON ONE DEVICE !!!

+The script can be ran from the "D3VaultBugFix" file in the "PublishedApplication" folder.

 I was able to complete the game after running this script on my own save file to bypass the stuck puzzle.
 The vault still visually appeared to be closed BUT registered as open upon tapping it, allowing me to continue.